JasonLee-cp/JasonLee-cp.github.io/_posts/dev/deployment/2023-03-29-inject-env.md

 To use the AWS Systems Manager Parameter Store in your ECS service, you must have the ECS task execution role and reference it in your task definition.

-Notice that in the task definition we created in --LINK-- the previous article, you can find that the "<span style="background:#fff88f">Task execution role</span>" is referencing `ecsTaskExecutionRole`.
+Notice that in the task definition we created in the [previous article](https://noisrucer.github.io/dev/2023/03/28/deploy-ecs/), you can find that the "<span style="background:#fff88f">Task execution role</span>" is referencing `ecsTaskExecutionRole`.

 ![](/assets/img/temp/Pasted%20image%2020230331133827.png)